Issyk-Kul Lake, Kyrgyzstan

 What to Do in Issyk-Kul

-Sights of Issyk-Kul
+Attractions of Issyk-Kul

-The sights of Issyk-Kul are located all along the coast.
+The attractions of Issyk-Kul are located all along the coast.
 Perhaps the main attraction of Issyk-Kul is the lake itself.
 To come here and never swim in the lake is just a crime.
 Depending on the area and time of day, the waters of Issyk-Kul can be both very warm and quite cool.
 That is why the tourist season, which lasts from mid-June to August, is considered the most comfortable for swimming.

 The Rukh Ordo Cultural Center, which is located in Cholpon-Ata, attracts hundreds of guests daily.
 Despite the fact that in fact it is a museum complex consisting of several small museums, Rukh Ordo is one of the main attractions of Issyk-Kul.
 Therefore, it is impossible to consider the complex only as a museum.
 There are five chapels of world religions in the open air: Orthodox, Catholic, Muslim, Jewish and Buddhist; Kyrgyz village, exhibition hall, Chingiz Aitmatov Museum, treasury of knowledge, many sculptures and the most beautiful Issyk-Kul pier.
 Here you can spend the whole day: learn about the history, life and culture of Kyrgyzstan, take part in the Kyrgyz games and practice performing national songs.
 Concerts and cultural events are also often held at Rukh Ordo.